The growing number of at-home sample collection devices and testing products drives the question -- how these covid-19 testing solutions work?

 - LAMP is isothermal and requires simple instrumentation.

-These features combined with others make the method well-suited for fast, low-cost screening in locations such as point-of care (POC) clinics, doctor’s offices, and remote locations such as homes and outposts.
+These features combined with others make the method well-suited for fast, low-cost screening in locations such as POC clinics, doctor’s offices, and remote locations such as homes and outposts.
 Furthermore, these types of devices may prove useful in developing areas where testing infrastructure may be limited.

 As mentioned in the FDA press release, “…While COVID-19 diagnostic tests have been authorized for at-home collection, this is the first that can be fully self-administered and provide results at home.
 This new testing option is an important diagnostic advancement to address the pandemic and reduce the public burden of disease transmission,” said FDA Commissioner Stephen M. Hahn, M.D.